2024-07-13

 Button Controlled LED toc

 schematic Let's control the LED with a push button.
 The on-board boot push button could be used, but my test setup is not ideal making it hard to reach the button.
 I prefer connecting another normally open push button connected to ground and D1 instead.
 Being lazy and hoping for some free publicity to the many thousands who will be reading this post, my own button library will be used.
-Since it is available on GitHub, a simple lib_deps directive in the platformio.ini configuration file will take care of the dependancy.
+Since it is available on GitHub, a simple lib_deps directive in the platformio.ini configuration file will take care of the dependency.
+For those using the Arduino IDE, the mdPushButton in included in the libraries directory so that there is nothing to install in the IDE.

 [env:seeed_xiao_esp32c3] platform = espressif32 board = seeed_xiao_esp32c3 framework = arduino lib_deps = https://github.com/sigmdel/mdPushButton.git